parasaurolophus/rader.us/src/philosophy/computability.md

 a _bijective_ or "one-to-one" mapping.
 Mappings that are injective or surjective have special properties that can make them useful in making claims about the nature of relationships between sets.
-Bijective sets have the most interesting relationships.
+Bijective sets have the most interesting and powerful relationships.
 A bijective mapping represents some function or computation that, given any element of either set, allows you to choose or compute exactly the member of the other set to which it corresponds.
-In particular, two sets must have exactly the same cardinality in order for there to be a bijective mapping because every element of both sets is included exactly once.
+In particular, two sets must have exactly the same cardinality in order for there to be a bijective mapping because every element of both sets is included in the mapping exactly once.

 As defined, \\(\alpha\\) is bijective because \\(n\\) only includes the subset of natural numbers from 1 through 26 which gives it the same cardinality as